 Deep Understanding of the Organizational Process

-The people employing this method of costing require vast experience in the related industry or in-depth understanding of the products and processes.
+The people employing this costing method require vast experience in the related industry or an in-depth understanding of the products and processes.

 Heavy use of Information Technology

 It would not be possible without the use of information technology.
-It needs to collect a lot of data, convert them into information, and analyze the information to extract reasons for implementing a particular decision.
+It needs to collect a lot of data, convert it into information, and analyze it to extract reasons for implementing a particular decision.

 Since there are a lot of steps and groundwork required to come out with a costing based on this system, it is quite a time to consume.